Cranes

 Carry out pre-use checks, basic maintenance, and documentation to workplace standards.

-Read load charts and apply practical lifting principles for your crane type.
+Read load charts and apply practical lifting principles for regular loads.

-Work effectively with dogmen/riggers, signal correctly, and follow site procedures
+Work effectively with or as a dogman/rigger, signal correctly, and follow site procedures.

 Choose your level & strand